ajs787/Unified-bee-Runner/README.md

 Run `squeue -u <user>` to be able to find your current jobs and the servers that they are running on.

 You can edit the [`Unifier_Run.sh`](Unifier_Run.sh) file with the settings that you desire.
-You can check the settings by running [`python3 Unified-bee-Runner/master_run.py -h`](master_run.py) or checking in [`ArgParser.py`](ArgParser.py) for the arguements that can be used.
+You can check the settings by running [`python3 Unified-bee-Runner/master_run.py -h`](master_run.py) or checking in [`ArgParser.py`](ArgParser.py) for the arguments that can be used.
 Not all of them work, including those that crop, and this pipeline is still working through many bugs.

 Then run: